Non-Abelian homology and homotopy colimit of classifying spaces for a diagram of groups: Abstract

 \section{Abstract}

-The paper considers non-Abelian homology groups for a diagram of groups introduced as homotopy groups of a simplicial replacement.
-It is proved that the non-Abelian homology groups of the group diagram are isomorphic to the homotopy groups of the homotopy colimit of the diagram of classifying spaces, with a dimension shift of 1.
-As an application, a method is developed for finding a nonzero homotopy group of least dimension for a homotopy colimit of classifying spaces.
-For a group diagram over a free category with a zero colimit, a criterion for the isomorphism of the first non-Abelian and first Abelian homology groups is obtained.
-It is established that the non-Abelian homology groups are isomorphic to the cotriple derived functors of the colimit functor defined on the category of group diagrams.
+This paper considers non-Abelian homology groups of a group diagram introduced as homotopy groups of a simplicial change.
+We prove a theorem stating that the non-Abelian homology groups of a group diagram are isomorphic to the homotopy groups of the homotopy colimit of a classifying space diagram, with the dimension shifted by 1.
+Bousfield and Kan proved an isomorphism between the homotopy groups of an Abelian simplicial group and the homology groups of this simplicial group.
+We generalize this to non-Abelian simplicial groups.
+We also develop a method for finding a non-zero homotopy group of smallest dimension for the homotopy colimit of classifying spaces.
+For a group diagram over a free category with a zero colimit, we obtain a criterion for the isomorphism of the first non-Abelian and Abelian homology groups.

 2000 Mathematics Subject Classification 55U10, 18C15, 18G10, 55P10, 55R35